 By Scott Camp, Public Relations Specialist

-What is most fascinating about zoo nutrition to Doctor Jennifer Parsons is the fact that it concentrates many aspects of animal science – physiology, natural history, ecology and husbandry – into one field of study.
+What's most fascinating about zoo nutrition to Doctor Jennifer Parsons is that it concentrates many aspects of animal biology – physiology, natural history, ecology and husbandry – into one field of study.

 “The field of zoo nutrition is really new and really small,” Parsons said.
 “Only a handful of zoos across the country have a full-time nutritionist on staff.”